Kristfur/the-fire-pit/README.md

 Was used to push all committed code to the remote repository on GitHub.

+## Set up ElephantSQL database
+The steps for setting up are:

+1. Log in to or create your ElephantSQL account
+2. Create new instance
+3. Give it a name
+4. Select the Tiny Turtle plan (free)
+5. Select your region
+6. Create
+7. Copy URL to env.py and/or Heroku config vars

 ## Deployment to Heroku
 The steps for deployment are:

 1. Log in to or create your Heroku account
 2. Fork or clone this repository
 3. Create a new Heroku app
-4. In the settings, add config vars
+4. In the settings, add config vars (DATABASE_URL, SECRET_KEY)
 5. Link the Heroku app to the repository
 6. Click Deploy